 If it’s pure luxury you’re after, then the Cairngorms is full of gorgeous lodges decked out with all the mod cons and indulgences you could want.
 For example, the uniquely-designed Spey Lodge nestled in Rothiemurchus Forest.
 Or the Clova Hotel’s luxury lodges perfectly located for walking at the foot of the gorgeous Glen Doll landscape (but only 90 minutes north of Edinburgh).
 Or, if you wanted to be waited on hand and foot, then you can book into one of the Park’s luxury boutique hotels, like Muckrach Lodge in Dulnain Bridge.

 Get Back to Basics in Nature

-Following all the present-unwrapping and over-indulgence of Christmas, many of us crave a simpler life, more in touch with nature.
+Following all the craziness of the summer, many of us crave a simpler life, more in touch with nature.
 There is nowhere better to do that than the utterly unique and award-winning ‘Duck’s Nest’ in Nethybridge.